twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/appendix%zh.rst

 The purification of the process starting from 1. to 5. can be known and achieved with the help of a teacher.

 (Therefor, a qualified and skillful teacher is very important for a yogi.
 Mogok Sayadawgyi was such kind of teacher.
-His teachings or talk are very helpful in practise and profound understanding of Dhamma.)
+His teachings or talks are very helpful in practise and profound understanding of Dhamma.)

 6.)
 From here the yogi persistently continues to contemplate anicca will arrive to the level of equanimity to all saṅkhāra dukkha—conditioned dukkha.
 This is purification of the way—paṭipadā-ñāṇa-dassana-visuddhi.